Emjay-19/HR-Analytics-Power-BI-Dashboards-Documentation/README.md

 1. Converting Text Data into Structured Columns
 - The original dataset was in text format.
 Excel shortcut ALT + A + E (Text to Columns) was used to split the data into properly structured columns for easy import into Power BI.

-2. Additional Columns Created for Analysis: To enhance insights and enable more advanced calculations, the following new columns were added:
+2. Additional Columns Created for Analysis: To enhance insights and enable more advanced calculations, the following new columns were added;
-Salary Band – grouped employees into salary ranges.
+- Salary Band – grouped employees into salary ranges.
-Age Band – categorized employees by age groups.
+- Age Band – categorized employees by age groups.
-Distance Category – grouped commute distance into buckets.
+- Distance Category – grouped commute distance into buckets.
-Retention Risk Score – scored employees based on likelihood of attrition.
+- Retention Risk Score – scored employees based on likelihood of attrition.
-Promotion Eligibility – identified employees eligible for promotion based on predefined criteria.
+- Promotion Eligibility – identified employees eligible for promotion based on predefined criteria.
 These new columns enriched the dataset and improved segmentation in all three dashboards.

 4. DAX Measures Used in the Dashboards